Running A Marathon Without Training: ALL The Reasons It’s A Bad Idea

 One surefire way to have a poor first marathon experience is discovering that whatever energy gel or type of carbohydrates you decide to have during the race gives you terrible cramps.

-Or, not understanding the proper timing and volume for hydration and carbohydrate intake before and during the marathon, such that you end up hitting the wall, doubled over with side stitches, having to walk, or not finishing the marathon.
+Or, not understanding the proper timing and volume of hydration and carbohydrate intake before and during the marathon, you may end up hitting the wall, doubled over with side stitches, having to walk, or not finishing the marathon.

 Overall, running a marathon without training or minimal running experience is extremely ill-advised and not something any good running coach would recommend.

-Even if you do successfully complete a full marathon without training and get through the 26.2 miles on race day, you are likely not going to have a good marathon experience, and you may suffer long-term overuse injuries and put your health at risk.
+Even if you successfully complete a full marathon without training and manage to get through the 26.2 miles on race day, you are likely to have a subpar marathon experience, and you may suffer from long-term overuse injuries, putting your health at risk.

 Respect the marathon distance and go through a proper training plan, giving yourself months of training to prepare for a marathon race.